voxpupuli/puppet-collectd/README.md

 collectd::plugin { 'battery': }
 ```

 where 'battery' is the name of the plugin.
+Note, this should only be done in the case of a class for the plugin not existing in this module.

 Configurable Plugins
 ------------------